 How to Start a Real Estate Transaction Coordinator Business

-There are currently over 6,030 transaction coordinators in the U.S. So, if you’re thinking about starting your own business as a real estate transaction coordinator, you’re up against some tough competition.
+There are currently over 6,030 transaction coordinators in the U.S. So, if you’re considering starting your own business as a real estate transaction coordinator (TC), you’re up against some tough competition.

-However, the services you would provide as a real estate transaction coordinator—or TC for short—are in high demand.
-These services are increasingly key to closing deals successfully and on time.
+However, the services you would provide as a real estate transaction coordinator are in high demand.
+These services are increasingly crucial to getting more clients and closing deals successfully and on time.

-In fact, 98% of real estate agents who use a coordinator close more transactions per month than those who don’t.
+In fact, 98% of real estate agents who use a coordinator close more monthly transactions than those who don’t.

 As you can see, there’s potential for you to run a highly profitable transaction coordination business in the real estate industry.